TheNewbieWoodworker/TheNewbieWoodworker.github.io/sawstop/pcs/fence/setup/sawstop-fence-setup.md

 ---
-title: "Setting Up a SawStop T-Glide Fence"
+title: "Setting Up a SawStop PCS T-Glide Fence"
 layout: post
-permalink: "/sawstop/fence/setup/"
+permalink: "/sawstop/pcs/fence/setup/"
 ---
 It took me a while to get my SawStop PCS's fence set up exactly the way I wanted.
 So I thought I'd explain the process, for anyone else struggling to get it "just right".